PVoLan/wooden-architecture/Chapter2/index.md

 Activities are designed independently from each other.
 You should never keep implicit or explicit reference from one Activity to another, and, in general, Activity should know nothing about other Activities (just like components in one tier should know nothing about each other).
 But it is fine to send `startActivity` Intents (with parameters, if needed) from one Activity to another - at least while your UI navigation is not too complicated.
 Similarly, Fragments are designed independent from other Fragments and Activities in general, but a minimal data transfer between them is possible.

-These topics would be described in detail later in a separate chapter.
+These topics (I hope) will be described in detail later in a separate chapter.

 #### Who is the captain?